-In the study, young adults learnt German word-pairs.
+In the study, young adults learned German word-pairs.
 Some pairs were high-rewarded, i.e. participants could get lots of money if they remembered the pair.
 Other pairs were low-rewarded, i.e. participants got little money if they remembered the low-rewarded pair.

 Participants’ memories about words were tested immediately after learning and after an afternoon nap (maximum 1.5 hours).

 The result showed that before taking the nap, participants remembered the low- and high-reward word-pairs equally well.
 However, after the nap, participants remembered the high-reward pairs much better than low-rewarded pairs.

 This suggests that a nap can selectively maintain items in memory when the items are related to high motivation.

 In the brain, researchers found a correlation between memory scores of high-reward pairs and brain activity called sleep spindles.

 A sleep spindle is a burst of oscillatory brain activity visible on an EEG during sleep.
 It is generated from interactions between the thalamus and the cortex.